 It is time for the Six Nations Championship, and rugby fans all around the globe are looking forward to feasting their eyes on one of Rugby’s most exciting competitions.

 Sadly, many rugby fans living around the world cannot easily watch the Six Nations Championship.
 Rugby is not particularly popular in many countries, which means that TV stations don’t purchase the rights to the tournament.
 The good news is that with a Virtual Private Network for Sports (VPN for Sports), anybody can stream Six Nations online from anywhere!
 A VPN lets you do this by allowing you to pretend to be in a different country.

 How to Live Stream Six Nations Rugby on iPlayer or ITV Hub with a VPN

 Unblocking the Six Nations is extremely easy.
 Just follow these simple steps to pretend to be in the UK:

 - Choose a VPN service.
-To stream Six Nations rugby, we recommend NordVPN, because it has fast servers in the UK that will let you watch the Rugby in HD.
+To stream Six Nations rugby, we recommend ExpressVPN, because it has fast servers in the UK that will let you watch the Rugby in HD.

 - If you prefer having a few more options check out our 5 Best VPNs for Sports list.

 - Click through to your chosen VPN’s website and subscribe.

 - Install the VPN software on your PC, laptop, Mac, Android or iOS device.
 ExpressVPN allows you to install the VPN software on three devices to watch Six nations on any of them.